Content

 Complaints of small penis size

-Given the limitations of the sample size, it’s a fair conclusion to say the reported average isn’t necessarily reflective of the general population.
+Given the limitations of the sample size, it’s a fair conclusion to say that the reported average doesn’t necessarily reflect the general population.

 Penis size and ED aren’t known to be related.
-ED can affect men with a penis length smaller or larger than average.
+ED can affect men with a penis length shorter or longer than average.
 Some of the established risk factors of ED include:

 High blood pressure